 Beyond snow itself, and the havoc it can bring, there is slippery ice to contend with.
 Power outages.
 Fires started in fireplaces and from candles.
 Carbon monoxide.

-Luckily, we have a lists of items to keep in a duffle bag and dust off when the storm comes.
+Luckily, The Springs at Simpsonville has a list of items to keep in a duffle bag and dust off when the storm comes.
 If your relative or loved one already lives here at the Springs, they have nothing to fear!

 – Extra batteries